aimat-lab/ML4pXRDs/README.md

 # Documentation
 ## Getting started
 For convenience and because the provided utilities are potentially also interesting to use for other projects concerning powder XRDs, the code for the simulation of pXRDs and generation of synthetic crystals is provided as a package.
 Before training, this should be installed, ideally in a separate virtual environment or anaconda environment.
-We tested the package for python 3.8.0, but it should also work for other python versions.
+We tested the package for python 3.8.0 on Ubuntu, but it should also work for other python versions and operating systems.

 Call pip in the root of the repository: